cdl-geneseo/geneseo-dictionary/O/O_RLY.md

 # O RLY?

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : O RLY?

 Created by  Unknown User (ajm3), last modified on Nov 30, 2010

 1. (phr.)
 Colloquially used instead of the phrase &quot;Oh, really?&quot; used usually in texting.
 Used to express shock, interest. &quot;Johnny kissed Becky last night&quot; &quot;O RLY?&quot; A. Moak 2010